adamrogoyski/tetris/README.md

 lines are checked for fullness and removed -- up to 4 lines possibly cleared at once.

-This is the area where each implementation is likely to be the most different, based on what feels natural for the language and datas structure used:
+This is the area where each implementation is likely to be the most different, based on what feels natural for the language and data structure used:

 * C/C++/Go: a cleared row pointer is set aside, all other row pointers moved down one, and the cleared row placed at the top.
 * Python: rows of the board are deleted and new all-zero rows are added to the top.